cnzakimuena/bland_altman_plot/README.md

 # Bland-Altman Plot
-Script to generate a Bland-Altman plot which is a method of data plotting used in analyzing the agreement between two different measurements.
+Script to generate a Bland-Altman plot ([Bland & Altman, 1986](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(86)90837-8/fulltext)) which is a method of data plotting used in analyzing the agreement between two different measurements.
 The plot uses systolic blood pressure measurements from the arm and finger ([Bland & Altman, 1995](https://www.thelancet.com/journals/lancet/article/PIIS0140673695917489/abstract)) for demonstration.

 installation: